 Compared to last year, this market is much better for buyers, but it can be a bit of a mixed bag!

 About Blossom Valley

 The Blossom Valley area of San Jose is on the south end of the city and covers the 95123 and 95136 zip codes.
 For our MLS, it’s “area 12.”
-A more affordable section of Silicon Valley, Blossom Valley has much to offer in addition to more reasonable housing prices.
-Many areas enjoy views of the Santa Teresa Foothills or the Communications Hill knolls or even the coastal foothills in the distance, as with the photo below.
+A more affordable section of Silicon Valley, it has much to offer in addition to more reasonable housing prices.
+Many areas enjoy views of the Santa Teresa Foothills or the Communications Hill knolls or even the coastal foothills in the distance, as with the photo above.
 One corner of it sits alongside beautiful Almaden Lake, too.
 Another corner is located at the crossroads of Highways 85 and 87, making it an easy commute destination for those working in downtown San Jose.
 And there’s an abundance of shopping and dining opportunities.

 95123 real estate market trends, automatically updated weekly:

 High Voltage Power Lines from around the West Valley.